appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 It is recommended to use JSObject when writing custom expressions to ensure proper handling of custom JavaScript logic.

-*Example 1:* Based on user input
+**Based on user input**

- You are working with an e-commerce app where users can filter products based on their preferences.
+*Example:* If you are working with an e-commerce app where users can filter products based on their preferences.
 You can conditionally execute queries to fetch products that match the selected category, price range, or brand.
 This example shows how the queries execute conditionally based on the option selected in the Select widget.

 ```javascript
 {{